 When it comes to human rights, this is the right term.

 Do people think that concentration camp is a term that should belong exclusively to Jews?
 Is that what we get for suffering the Holocaust?
-To “have” the term concentration camp all to ourselves?
-Why would we even want it?
+To “have” the term concentration camp to ourselves?
+Why would we want it?

-The Nazis understood the power of language.
-Why don’t we?
 Republicans intuitively understand the power of language and good branding, which is why it’s so important to them that we not call these facilities what they are.
 But liberals, in a misguided attempt to protect the feelings of Jewish people, are arguing for the same thing.
 It illustrates perfectly what I’ve felt for a long time: that if you go far enough left, you end up on the right.